Wednesday, May 8, 2024

 NCMA workshop series website: https://www.cs.uni-potsdam.de/NCMA/

 NCMA 2024 is the 14th edition in a series of events established in 2009.
-The workshop welcomes research papers that contain original contributions on classical and non-classical models of automata and applications and related subjects.
+The workshop welcomes research papers that contain original contributions on classical and non-classical models of automata and applications and related subjects, including descriptional complexity of formal systems.
 Many models of automata and grammar-like structures are the natural objects of theoretical computer science.
 They are studied from different points of view in various areas, both as theoretical concepts and as formal models for applications.
 As such, the aim of the workshops on Non-Classical Models of Automata and Applications is to provide a forum for researchers who work on different aspects of classical and non-classical models of automata and grammars to exchange and develop novel ideas.

 In order to emphasize the workshop character of NCMA 2024, we also invite short contributions that report on recent results (unpublished, or published in other venues) or ongoing work in addition to full papers.
 However, in contrast to the accepted regular (full) papers that will be published in the official proceedings (EPTCS), the accepted short papers will appear in a separate technical report.